open-webui/open-webui/location/setup/README.md

 	cp -RPp .env.example .env
 -->

+Check that you have npm installed.
+If not, [install node project manager](../../../io/coders/python/)

+	npm -v

 We have a [start.sh script](https://github.com/ModelEarth/projects/blob/main/location/setup/script/start.sh) which will run the comands below for you.
 Run this in the root of the "projects" folder.

 	bash location/setup/script/start.sh